Close-up of woman's eye

 Scleral lenses are custom-made for each individual's eye shape and condition.
 They are highly durable and can usually be worn for longer periods without discomfort.

-Effective Keratoconus Treatment at Eyeworks Vision Care - Hockessin
+Effective Keratoconus Treatment at Hockessin Eyeworks

 Living with keratoconus can be challenging, but with the right understanding and treatment, individuals can achieve improved vision and a better quality of life.
 While various treatment options exist, scleral lenses have gained recognition for their ability to address the unique needs of those with keratoconus.